Ensure you are applying under the correct CIF Project Priority. There are two categories of projects in 2019:

 CIF does not fund projects that were underway prior to the REOI submission deadline.
 Preference is given to projects that allow for CIF input.
 CIF seeks the opportunity to be involved in the refinement of project plans so that proponents and other municipalities have the opportunity to benefit from the collective experience of the CIF organization.

 No, council approval is not required at the time of submission.
 However, council and budget approval does indicate a higher level of project readiness and will earn a higher evaluation score for your application.
 This is especially true for capital intensive projects.
+It is a requirement of the funding that should council approval be required, it be provided before year end 2019.

 Some sample items to include on your application: